Tuttotorna/OMNIABASE/README.md

 - which structures appear only when the representational frame is varied
 - which apparent regularities are artifacts of a privileged view

-Omniabase exists to address that gap.
+OMNIABASE exists to address that gap.

 Its method is not based on replacing one representation with another.